Archeology Day 2015

-Archeology Day 2015 is still happening despite flood!
-Unfortunately, it may not be possible to get to Kampsville via IL 100 on Saturday.
-Your best bet is to take the free Kampsville Ferry into town.
+Get ready for Archeology Day 2015!
 Use the map below to plan your route.
 The route on the map begins at Alton and is routed through Carrollton so that you arrive at the ferry.
 Click the map and enter your own starting point to get the best directions for you.

 A fun and free event for all ages!

-Activities include: tours of our 2000 year old excavation site, artifact washing, spear (atlatl) throwing, pottery making, weaving, flintknapping demonstration, water-sorting of special soil samples, special exhibits at the CAA Museum, artifact identification, and much more.
-We have activities for both children and adults – we’re a great family event
+Activities include: tours of our 2000 year old village site, artifact washing, spear (atlatl) throwing, pottery making, weaving, flintknapping demonstration, water-sorting of special soil samples, special exhibits at the CAA Museum, artifact identification, presentations by CAA archeologists on current research and much more.
+We have activities for all ages.

 Admission Admission is free; donations are welcome.